What makes remedial massage different from any other massage?

 The more information you can give us, and the more descriptive you can be about your complaint (frequency, intensity, when it started, etc), the better we can help you resolve your problem and help you feel better.

 Deep Tissue Massage – For postural balancing and realignment

 Deep Tissue Massage uses slow strokes that can be considered very similar to Swedish strokes.
 As the name implies, the strokes are applied with greater pressure to deeper layers of musculature than Swedish massage.
 This technique could be viewed as the connecting link between Swedish and Sports Massage.

 For people who recognize that they have developed poor postural habits, and that their poor posture may be causing aches and pains or headaches, Deep Tissue Massage might be the answer for them.
 Treating the deeper layers of musculature, coupled with regular stretching, can re-sculpt your posture, and help you feel the best you have felt in a long time.

 Sports Massage – For pre or post event and injury management for optimum performance and recovery.

 Sports Massage is the application of purposefully timed massage techniques targeted to specific muscles or muscle groups.
 This style of massage can reduce muscular soreness and improve recovery time; provide prevention of and/or treatment for athletic injuries; and enhance athletic performance.
 Treatment is always individually tailored to your sport and/or personal needs.

 Whether you identify as a serious athlete, someone who enjoys social games of sport, or someone who enjoys an active approach to health and fitness, a sports massage (remedial massage) can help you stay on top of your game.
 Everyone services their car regularly to maintain peak performance, so why not adopt the same attitude with your body!

-See our Contact Us page for our opening hours and to make an appointment for a remedial massage at our clinic in Stafford, Brisbane.
+See our Contact Us page for our opening hours and to make an appointment for a remedial massage at our clinic in Chermside, Brisbane.